simoninns/decode-orc-testdata-vhs/README.md

-# decode-orc-testdata-ld
+# decode-orc-testdata-vhs
-A repository of LaserDisc test data for the Decode Orc project - it is intended to be used as a decode-orc git sub-module.
+A repository of tape test data for the Decode Orc project - it is intended to be used as a decode-orc git sub-module.

 ## Overview
 This repository contains vhs-decode test data used for the verification of the decode-orc project with the vhs-decode front-end.